Winner of the Legal 500 - 'Criminal, Fraud & Licensing Law Firm of the Year'

 |Statutory Maternity Pay||Inheritance Tax|

-The Tribunal is a court of law which examines the evidence presented to it upon an appeal and upon which the Judge will reach his decision on the balance of probabilities, having regard to all the circumstances.
+The Tax Tribunal is a court of law which examines the evidence presented to it at an appeal and upon which a Judge will reach his decision on the balance of probabilities, having regard to all the circumstances.

-HMRC will initiate a ‘COP8’ investigation if it considers that a large amounts of tax has been underpaid as a result of complex tax arrangements or tax avoidance schemes which have been implemented by a large number of taxpayers then they will initiate a ‘COP8’ enquiry.
+HMRC will initiate a ‘COP8’ investigation if it considers that a large amounts of tax has been underpaid as a result of complex tax arrangements or tax avoidance schemes which have been implemented by a large number of taxpayers.

 Although HMRC will often confirm at the outset of a COP8 investigation that there is no intention to prosecute the matter on a criminal basis, it is imperative to seek proper and experienced legal advice to avoid incriminating yourself.

 The investigation is normally conducted by the Fraud and Bespoke Avoidance section of the Special Directorate of HMRC, which, if there is suspicion of a serious tax loss to HMRC, will investigate the affairs of:

-All available information will be closely examined including tax returns, accounts and bank statements, for example.
+All available information will be closely examined including tax returns, accounts and bank statements.

 During the course of the investigation you may be subjected to meetings with HMRC and/or visits from HMRC to your business premises to examine your business and private financial records.

-The recipient of COP9 is given the opportunity to make a complete and accurate disclosure of all deliberate and non-deliberate conduct that has led to irregularities in their tax affairs.
+The subject of a COP9 investigation is afforded the opportunity to make complete and accurate disclosure of all deliberate and non-deliberate conduct that has led to irregularities in their tax affairs.

 This is completed by way of a contractual arrangement called a Contractual Disclosure Facility (CDF).

-However, HMRC may commence a criminal investigation if it is felt that:
+However, HMRC may commence a criminal investigation if it considers that:

 - a full and frank disclosure has not been made or

-- it is considered that false and/or misleading statements have been made
+- false and/or misleading statements have been made.

-- in exchange for COP9, if HMRC concludes that full disclosure of all deliberate conduct has ben made, a criminal investigation will not be pursued and the COP9 procedure will be followed.
+If HMRC concludes that full disclosure of all deliberate conduct has been made, a criminal investigation will not be pursued and the COP9 procedure will be followed.

 HMRC will not normally disclose any specific suspicions but will seek voluntary disclosure and it is crucial that specialist advice is taken in order to protect yourself against incrimination.